-Each year, Saskatchewan students, many of whom live in rural areas, enjoy music, dance, drumming, mime, theatre, magic, storytelling, and circus arts performances Each fall and spring, professional performing artists from Saskatchewan, Canada and beyond, are selected to tour for their artistic excellence and special ability to interact with and relate to student audiences.
-Study guides, with suggestions for pre- and post-concert discussion and activities, are sent to schools before each tour.
-Block booking helps to lower the fee/performance because travel expenses are amortized over two or three weeks.
-School centres pay a $30 annual associate member fee when they book, and a $10 fee is added to the price of each concert.
+Each year, Saskatchewan students, many of whom live in rural areas, enjoy music, dance, drumming, mime, theatre, magic, storytelling, and circus arts performances.
+Each fall and spring, professional performing artists from Saskatchewan, Canada and beyond, are selected to tour for their artistic excellence and special ability to interact with and relate to student audiences.
+Study guides, with suggestions for pre- and post-performance discussion and activities, are sent to schools before each tour.

 ...connecting our community to the arts!

 Copyright Yorkton Arts Council.
 All rights reserved.

 Web site designed and built by UncommonSense Business Solutions

 Monday to Thursday 11 a.m. to 3 p.m.

 We are closed for the holidays from December 21 to January 14.

 49 Smith Street East, Yorkton SK S3N 0H4